Unsere Website ist für die Nutzung von Cookies optimiert. Wenn Sie mit der Verwendung von Cookies einverstanden sind, klicken Sie bitte

 Additional step in welding.
 The first, rippled weld, typical for aluminium, is covered with a second smoother weld.
 This not only improves looks but also lowers the risk of notches in this spot, which makes the frames more durable.

-Thru-axles provide more lateral stiffness and eliminate the risk of the front wheel shifting inside the fork.
-This way brake disc and axle always fit precisely without rubbing.
-For STEVENS bikes with a K1 rigid fork there is a thru-axle lock from Pitlock available as an option, including a 15-mm thru-axle made from aluminium, adaptor, PIT-key and code card. for more info see www.pitlock.de – Product "Set 19 thru axle 15mm for Stevens".
+For STEVENS bikes with a S-Lite rigid fork there is a thru-axle lock from Pitlock available as an option, including a 15-mm thru-axle made from aluminium, adaptor, PIT-key and code card. for more info see www.pitlock.de – Product "Set 19 thru axle 15mm for Stevens".

 Cross bike with touring set (mudguards, pannier rack, lights)